vega/vega-lite/site/docs/encoding/type.md

 ## Nominal

 Nominal data, also known as categorical data, differentiates between values based only on their names or categories.
 For example, gender, nationality, music genre, and name are nominal data.
-Numbers maybe used to represent the variables but the number do not determine magnitude or ordering.
+Numbers may be used to represent the variables but the number do not determine magnitude or ordering.
 For example, if a nominal variable contains three values 1, 2, and 3.
 We cannot claim that 1 is less than 2 nor 3.

 {:#geojson}